Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 96 trips per day across all routes, resulting in approximately 24 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located just 197 meters from their nearest transport stop.
+On average, there are 96 trips per day across all routes, which equates to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport